OData/v3ProtocolDocument/OData Atom Format.markdown

 In this specification the namespace prefix "metadata" is used to represent the OData Metadata Namespace, however the prefix name is not prescriptive.

-# 5.2. xml:base Attribute #

-OData payloads may use the xml:base attribute to define a base URI for relative references defined within the scope of the element containing the xml:base attribute.

 # 6. Atom Element Definition #

-OData's Atom format defines extensions and conventions on top of RFC4287 and RFC5023 for representing structured data as follows:
+OData's Atom format defines extensions and conventions on top of [RFC4287](http://www.ietf.org/rfc/rfc4287) and [RFC5023](http://www.ietf.org/rfc/rfc5023.txt) for representing structured data as follows:

 ## 6.1.
 Entity Instances ##
 Entity Instances, whether individual or within an ATOM feed, are represented as `atom:entry` elements.